 The drone phenomenon does not seem to stop, on the contrary.
 The uses made of them are growing and differentiating: from surveys for public safety to topographical ones, from aerial shots for corporate videos to those for weddings, from photographic services to 3D renderings, drones are increasingly used.
-Flying with drones laws, risks and penalties.
+They are flying with drones’ laws, risks, and penalties.

 It is a fascinating world which, however, also involves responsibilities.
-In fact, many forget that drones are real aircrafts that occupy the airspace and that must respect precise rules.
+In fact, many forget that drones are real aircraft that occupy the airspace, and that must respect precise rules.
 But what does the regulation provide?
 Who can fly a drone?
 In which areas can you fly?

 Pending the next changes of the ENAC, the National Authority for Civil Aviation, to the regulation governing the use of the drone in different circumstances, let’s see some aspects together.

 When talking about drones, it is important to distinguish between model aircraft and aircraft.
 Anyone can drive (as a hobby) an unprofessional drone, which falls within the category of model aircraft; the latter can fly only in the “airfields,” limited and well-defined flight areas.
 Only professional pilots, however, can drive professional drones, Flying with drones laws, risks, and penalties, which are in effect aircraft.

 The latter are called SAPR, acronym for Remote Pilot Aircraft System, and are equipped with a “control station.”